Communications

 This course listing includes a detailed description, cross-listed subjects, and a downloadable syllabus.

-[SOCIOLOGY, CULTURAL STUDIES, COMMUNICATIONS, 3 credits]
+[SOCIOLOGY, COMMUNICATIONS, FILM AND MEDIA STUDIES, 3 credits]

-Global Communication
+Global Communications

-[COMMUNICATIONS/FILM AND MEDIA STUDIES, 3 credits]
+[COMMUNICATIONS, FILM AND MEDIA STUDIES, 3 credits]

 Syllabus